Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 🤔 How to share a cluster with Namespaces?

-A Namespace allows teams to share a Kubernetes cluster it allows you to create Virtual cluster's inside the existing [cluster](https://kubernetes.io/docs/concepts/architecture/)
+A Namespace allows teams to share a Kubernetes cluster, it allows you to create Virtual cluster's inside the existing [cluster](https://kubernetes.io/docs/concepts/architecture/)

 Although your current environment is not changed to your new namespace <br>
 it's time-consuming and also not efficient to type --namespace with<br>